On the pages below you can read and download our newsletters and find information about the Society’s upcoming meetings, events and outings.

 A full programme of monthly meetings is planned for November to April, and will take place as circumstances allow.
 Tea will not be served after each meeting.
 Details will be announced in the Autumn Newsletter (October).

-Visits and May Weekends are arranged during the summer on a half or full day basis to places of historical interest ….
+Visits are arranged during the summer on a half or full day basis to places of historical interest ….
 Follow the link for more details on Visits and May Weekends.

 Centenary Celebration Tea